PelicanPlatform/pelicanfs/README.md

 ## Contributing

 Contributions are welcome!
-Please see our [GitHub repository](https://github.com/PelicanPlatform/pelicanfs) for:
+Please see our [GitHub repository](https://github.com/PelicanPlatform/pelicanfs) for reporting issues and submitting pull requests.
-- Reporting issues
-- Submitting pull requests
-- Development guidelines

 ## License